-Do I really need to hire an architect to design my custom home?
+Do you really need to hire an architect to design your custom home?

-The (very) short answer to your question is no, but obviously there are many factors that go into this decision.
+The (very) short answer to this question is no, but obviously, there are many factors that go into this decision.

-Below I’ll share unbiased information about the pros and cons of hiring an architect so you can make the best decision for YOUR family and YOUR needs … not what builders or architects may be swaying you to do.
+In this episode, I’ll share unbiased information about the pros and cons of hiring an architect so you can make the best decision for YOUR family and YOUR needs … as opposed to what builders or architects may be swaying you to do.